-- 1. Click the Clusters tab. - 2.
-Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Management Service. - On the Status tab of the Home page, in Cloudera Management Service table, click the Cloudera Management Service link. - 3.
-Click the Configuration tab. - 4.
-Click the Service Monitor Default Group category. - 5.
-In the Impala Storage section, set the firehose_impala_storage_bytes property.
-The default is 1 GiB. - 6.
-Click Save Changes to commit the changes.
+- 1. Do one of the following:

+- Select Clusters > Cloudera Management Service > Cloudera Management Service.

+- On the Status tab of the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service link.

+- 2. Click the Configuration tab.

+- 3. Select Scope > Service Monitor.

+- 4. Click the Main category.

+- 5. In the Impala Storage section, set the firehose_impala_storage_bytes property.
+The default is 1 GiB.

+- 6. Click Save Changes to commit the changes.

-7. Restart the Service Monitor.
+- 7. Restart the Service Monitor.

-The firehose_impala_storage_bytes property determines the approximate amount of disk space dedicated to storing Impala query data.
+The firehose_impala_storage_bytes property determines the approximate amount of disk space dedicated to storing Impala guery data.
 Once the store reaches its maximum size, older data is deleted to make room for newer queries.
 The disk usage is approximate because data deletion begins only when the limit has been reached.